6th Grade Book Talk Project #2 Mystery

 General Requirements:

-- Oral Presentation: Your presentation must give a short summary as well as your evaluation of the book.
+3. Oral Presentation: Your presentation must give a short summary as well as your evaluation of the book.
 The presentation should be between 2 and 4 minutes.
-Notes for the presentation should be written on index cards for the book talk.
+Notes for the presentation should be written on index cards and will be turned in.

-- Visual Aid: A visual aid you create must accompany each book talk.
+4. Visual Aid: A visual aid you create must accompany each book talk.
+Please choose a different visual aid than you created in the fall.
 The list is attached to this packet.
 It should represent the book and show great effort.

 VISUAL AID IDEAS — BOOK TALK MENU